mcaliman/mcaliman.github.io/_posts/computer-science/artificial-intelligence/machine-learning/2023-09-23-introduction-machine-learning.md

 tags: ["Machine Learning"]
 comments: true
 share: true
-revision: 0
+revision: 1
 ---

-Machine learning is a branch of artificial intelligence that deals with the development of algorithms that can learn from data without being explicitly programmed.
+Machine learning is a branch of artificial intelligence that deals with developing algorithms that can learn from data without being explicitly programmed.
 In other words, machine learning allows computers to learn from information without being provided with precise instructions.

 Machine learning is a powerful technology that can be used to solve a wide range of problems, including: